PaulDuvall/aws-5-mins/vpc-reachability/README.md

 ```

 After running the commands above, go to [VPC Reachability Analyzer](https://console.aws.amazon.com/vpc/home?region=us-east-1#ReachabilityAnalyzer:).
-It'll take about 30 seconds to analyze the VPC configuration and the paths between instance A and instance C. Once complete, it will show tht this path is not reachable because the security group attached to instance C does not allow any incoming traffic.
+It'll take about 30 seconds to analyze the VPC configuration and the paths between instance A and instance C. Once complete, it will show that this path is not reachable because the security group attached to instance C does not allow any incoming traffic.

 # Delete Resources